 Welcome to the homepage of the research group of Dr Richard Butler, based within the School of Geography, Earth and Environmental Sciences at the University of Birmingham, where we form part of the Geosystems Research Group and the Palaeobiology research theme.
+We are also associated with the Lapworth Museum of Geology.
 More information on our research at Birmingham is available here.
-From September 2011–July 2013 we were based within the GeoBio-Center of the University of Munich (LMU).

 Our research group focuses on the early evolutionary radiations of Archosauromorpha and Archosauria, major groups of vertebrates that include birds, dinosaurs, crocodilians, pterosaurs and many other extinct clades.
 Our work combines quantitative analysis of macroevolutionary and biogeographical patterns with cutting edge approaches to phylogeny (evolutionary trees), taxonomy and anatomy.
 Our aim is to provide new insights into how archosauromorphs radiated over the 50 million years of Triassic, following the devastating end-Permian mass extinction, to shape and dominate terrestrial ecosystems for nearly 150 million years (from the Late Triassic to the end of the Cretaceous).
 We are also researching a diverse range of other topics relating to the evolutionary history of Mesozoic vertebrates, particularly dinosaurs.